I take it you survived Thanksgiving.

 If you possess an expert level of guile and subterfuge, you can just use your family’s bed posts as hangers, instead.
 Sneak into the bedroom in the middle of the night, hang the stocking, and leave.
 If you really want to mess with their heads, dress in a red and white suit and wear a beard.
 You know, in case they wake up while you’re in the room.

 Do it right, and your loved ones will wake up to find a sock stuffed with candy.
-I don’t know about you, but I would have lost my little mind as a child if I’d woken up to that — and it would have had me chomping at the bit to see what was waiting for me downstairs.
+Personally, I would have lost my mind as a child if I’d woken up to that.
+It would have had me chomping at the bit to see what was waiting for me downstairs.

 Branches and Stairs

 For a woodsy Christmas look, you can find a good-looking branch, sand it off, and apply a finish, if you’d like.
 You’ll then be able to secure the branch on a shelf or affix it to a wall.
-You can hang the stockings from the branch with string, but again, be sure that your branch can hold the weight of a bunch of stuffed stockings.
+You can hang the stockings from the branch with string.
+However, again, be sure that your branch can hold the weight of a bunch of stuffed stockings.

 This next idea, I feel, is classic.
-My aunt used to do this at her house, even long after her children moved out, because it just looks so quaint.
+My aunt used to do this at her house, even long after her children moved out.
+It just looks so quaint.
 You can simply hang your stockings from the staircase, with each stocking sitting above a different stair.
-If you even them out, you can get a nice, straight line pointing down the stairs, leading the kids from their bedrooms to the Christmas tree.
+If you even them out, you can get a nice, straight line pointing down the stairs.
+The row of stockings will lead the kids from their bedrooms to the Christmas tree.

 Finally, if you aren’t in a DIY mood, sometimes the best option is just to purchase a specialized stocking hanger.
 They make weighted hangers that sit on shelves while the stocking dangles below, but you can also find tension clips that hold the stocking while being pinned to the shelf.

 If you don’t have a shelf above your fireplace, or you have some other wall you’d like to hang the stockings from, brick clips might be a good idea.
-These handy clips will hook onto an average-sized brick and some brands will allow you to hang up to 50 pounds of weight.
+These handy clips will hook onto an average-sized brick.
+Some brands will allow you to hang up to 50 pounds of weight.
 Just be sure that you hook the clip onto the bricks snugly!

 Don’t feel like you’re skipping out by buying hangers, either.
 There are a million other places to put effort, and the stockings aren’t necessarily the most important.
-As always, consider the big picture when you’re decorating, and use the small elements of your house to piece together the whole design.
+As always, consider the big picture when you’re decorating.
+You’ll have your best success if you use the small elements of your house to piece together the whole design.